zarat/vm/README.md

+## My fantasy toolchain

-A 32 bit toy vm written in C/C++ executing compiled binaries based on a fantasy instruction set.
+My (almost) complete fantasy toolchain from assembler over compiler down to a 32 bit toy virtual machine written in C/C++ executing bytecode based on a fantasy assembly instruction set.
 Also programable in a higher, c-like fantasy language.
 For more information visit the [wiki](https://github.com/zarat/vm/wiki).

 ## Features
 * Char, Integer and Float arithmetics